 Role of Family

-For adolescents in particular, involving family in treatment can often increase its effectiveness and improve recovery rates.
+For adolescents, in particular, involving the family in treatment can often increase its effectiveness and improve recovery rates.

 At Walden, we take family-based treatment (FBT) to a new level.
 We empower each family to become the best support system and advocate for their child.
 In fact, we often refer to families as active participants on our treatment team.
 In our lower levels of care, families attend treatment sessions and take charge of making food decisions for their child.
 There is no blame for why bulimia is impacting their family.